 The most common (and etiquette-friendly) way to ask for cash wedding gifts is to have your family and close friends spread the word.
-Guests will likely ask your parents or friends what you want anyway, especially if you haven’t started a registry or decided not to use one.
+Guests will likely ask your parents or friends what you want anyway, especially if their search for your wedding registry comes up empty.

 Most things we need we’ve already got,